-Photo editing software has traditionally tended to be pretty expensive, but there’s no need to spend a fortune for picture-perfect photos.
-There are plenty of free photo editors around, from old-school classics such as GIMP to a few more recent (and easier to use) upstarts.
+Photo editing software traditionally tends to be pretty expensive, but there’s no need to spend a fortune for picture-perfect photos.
+There are plenty of free photo editors and editing tools around, from old-school classics such as GIMP to a few more recent (and easier to use) upstarts.

-With that in mind, we’ve rounded up the best free photo editing software to help get you started, and towards the end we’ve even thrown in one or two paid options just in case you’re looking for a Photoshop alternative with a few more advanced features.
+With that in mind, we’ve rounded up the best free photo editing software and apps to help get you started, as well as a couple paid options just in case you’re looking for a Photoshop alternative with a few more advanced features.

 GIMP (aka GNU Image Manipulation Program) has basically been around forever (at least in internet terms), tracing its origins way back to 1995 when it was created as an open source equivalent to Photoshop.

 These days you can get it for Windows, OS X, or Linux, and it’s entirely free.
 While it lacks some polish compared to some of our other selections, you can’t fault GIMP for its selection of features, which is about as comprehensive as you can get without laying down some money.

-The name might bring to mind MS Paint (which this began life as a replacement for), but Paint.NET does an awful lot that Microsoft’s simplistic editor can’t, with support for layers, effects, and a variety of other tools.
+The name might bring to mind MS Paint (which this began as a replacement for), but Paint.NET does an awful lot that Microsoft’s simplistic editor can’t, with support for layers, effects, and a variety of other tools.

 Still, it hasn’t entirely lost Paint’s simplicity, which is one of Paint.NET’s greatest strengths.
 It’s fast and lightweight, making it ideal for quick, simple edits.
 It’s also great for users who want something with more oomph than Paint, but don’t need all the daunting bells and whistles of Photoshop.